mattaiod/VITEST-Vue.js-Examples/README.md

-You will find the tests in /src/tests
+You will find the tests in /test

-to run the tests: pnpm test
+To run the tests: pnpm test